nusenu/OrNetStats/index.md

 ## Verified Operator Domains

-A Tor's ContactInfo is an arbitrary string which can be freely choosen by the relay operator unfortunatelly this allows also malicious entities to impersonate other relay operators.
+A Tor relay's ContactInfo is an arbitrary string which can be freely choosen by the relay operator, unfortunatelly this allows also malicious entities to impersonate other relay operators by using their ContactInfo.
 This is being exploited in the wild.
 The following relay operators did make an effort to allow for automated verification of the hostname provided in their ContactInfo using the [ContactInfo Information Sharing Specification version 2](https://nusenu.github.io/ContactInfo-Information-Sharing-Specification/).